omaryasser/oyaraouf/app/thoughts/data/do-not-get-things-done-as-quickly-as-possible.md

 ---
-title: "Don't always get things done as quickly as possible!"
+title: "Don't Always Get Things Done as Quickly as Possible!"
 date: "2025-05-05"
 type: "Article"
-summary: "This article discusses the balance between getting things done as quickly as possible vs using learning opportunities that may slow you down."
+summary: "This article looks at balancing getting things done quickly with investing in learning opportunities, even if it slows you down."

 ---

-This article discusses the balance between getting things done as quickly as possible vs using learning opportunities that may slow you down
+This article looks at balancing getting things done quickly with investing in learning opportunities, even if it slows you down.

 ---

-The following are two extreme attitudes that you'd need to avoid and you'd need to have a healthy balance between them:

-** The Getting Things Done Attitude)**
-- Whenever I get assigned a project, I try to get it done as fast as possible.
-- I'd trust and apply every piece of guidance I get from more senior folks right away.
-- I'd not spend time questioning the usefulness or reasons behind that project.
-- I'd not spend time learning something unrelated to the project before delivering it, even if it is something related to my current domain and may be useful in future projects.

-**The long-term investor attitude**
-- When I get assigned a project, I try to learn every piece of information about it, about its history, about similar done projects.
-- When I get assigned a project, I try to think about different ways of approaching it and I reach out to more senior folks to ask about reasons they went with this approach before starting working on it.
-- Whenever I am stuck, I will spend as long as it takes to get unblocked by myself.
-- Whenever I need to use a project dependency (e.g. third-party library, another team's API), I make sure I spend enough time to fully understand how the dependency works, how it is designed, and how it was developed.

-Some general advices:
-- In general, the getting things done attitude brings more short-term wins.
-The long term investor attitude brings more long-term wins.
-You need both types of wins.
-The less you'd have the getting things done attitude, the more you are risking project delivery deadlines and performance impressions.
-- The more junior you are the more you'd need to be near the getting things done extreme side of the gradient.
--  The more senior you are, the more you'd need to be near the long-term investor extreme side of the gradient
-- Whatever your level of seniority is, there's a perfect balance long-term vs short-term opportunity cost you can achieve.

-The following are some examples of different tasks.
-In each, I will give an example of both extremes and a good healthy balance (for a junior engineer) on how to approach them, from my opinion:

-Example #1: I need to find the command that can show me X in Linux.
-* Extreme getting things done attitude: I remember commands A, B, and C that I can use together to achive this.
-I'll use that.
-* Extreme long-term investor attitude: I know A, B, and C but let me check what would the LLM chat bot recommends.
-Nice they recommended I can use D and E. Let me check on Stackoverflow.
-Oh, there's a debate around whether D+E is better because it aligns more with Unix philosophy or using F right away.
-Let me check whether there are articles debating that on Reddit or other forums.
-I will also ask my team about their opinion.
-* Balanced approach for a junior: I remember commands A, B, and C works but let me quickly double-check if there's something else I don't know.
-Oh the LLM chat bot mentioned D and E. I never knew about them.
-I learned something new.
-I will use D and E for now and the more senior reviewer will let me know if there's an even better approach.

-Example #2: My TL mentioned that I need to depend on team T's API to implement that building block of my project.
-* Extreme getting things done attitude: Let me check what API endpoints they support.
-Endpoint E1 won't work, E2 won't work, but E3 will.
-I will use it and will skip checking what other endpoints they offer.
-* Extreme long-term investor attitude: Let me check what other APIs exist that does something similar.
-Nothing looks promising, I will use team T's API then.
-Let me see all endpoints they offer.
-E5 is an interesting endpoint, how did they implement it and which storage engine did they use.
-For my project, I will use endpoint E4.
-Let me check which endpoint did others use when they needed to do something similar.
-Oh someone used endpoint E6 instead.
-Let me try to analyze which one will provide better performance.
-* Balanced approach for a junior: Let me check all related API endpoints they support.
-The best two are E4 and E6.
-Their documentation and implementation looks very complicated, let me ask someone with more knowledge about them which one is better to use.
-My TL mentioned that E6 is better for our case because of reason R. Nice, I learned something new, I will use E6.

-Example #3: I got assigned a task to fix the bug in function F.
-* Extreme getting things done attitude: Fixes the mentioned bug in the function.
-Makes sure the tests reflects the fix.
-Marks the task done.
-* Extreme long-term investor attitude: Tries to understand why the buggy use case matters and how does the user ends needing to use the product that way.
-Reproduces the bug themselves and try to find other bugs in the feature.
-Spends time understanding the function and the class.
-Finds a line in another function not following the best practices, so spends time in rewriting it, testing it, and sending a pull request for it.
-Goes back to the buggy function.
-Rewrites it.
-Double-checks if others have written simila rlogic differently soemwhere in the codebase.
-Writes tests, and marks task done.
-* Balanced attitude for a junior: Understands how does the function fits in the class and what does the class do.
-Skims through the class and finds a standard library function that he never seen before.
-Checks the documentation of what it does.
-Goes back to the buggy function,  Debugs and finds the issue with the current code, Fixes the bug, writes the test, and marks the task done

-Example #4: I need to debug a problem with a feature.
-* Extreme getting things done attitude: I'll try to find the code related to this feature.
-I'll try to read it quickly may I spot the issue.
-I found something that doesn't look in its place.
-I will remove it and try.
-The issue isn't fixed.
-May be that other line of code that looks complicated.
-I'll change it and retry.
-The bug doesn't show up.
-Mark fixed.
-* Extreme long-term investor approach: It's the first bug I am seeing in this codebase.
-However, I need to know what's the best debugger people use to debug issues in this codebase.
-The debugger looks better on IDE X, I'll start learning and using it.
-Looks like the issue is in the logic of this function.
-However, I want first to understand how is this class structured and why it is implemented that way, etc..
-* Balanced approach: I will check what are the possible ways people debug these issues.
-Looks like I can just do it by checking the code and adding some logs when needed.
-Given that I rarely need to work in this codebase, I will not spend time installing and learning how to use its debugger and try to get around with faster methods, but good that I knew about this debugger for the future.

-It's definitely not an exact science and the prior examples are just to deliver my opinion.
-You might find yourself in one of those situations with a different balanced approach based on how much you invested in your last project, how much left until the deadline of this project and many other factors.

-The main idea is to keep in mind both attitudes and to not let yourself stick to only one of them in the expense of the other.
+Below are two extreme attitudes to avoid and the healthy balance you should aim for:

+## Extreme Getting Things Done Attitude
+- When I’m assigned a project, I try to finish it as quickly as possible.
+- I never question and I immediately apply every piece of guidance I get from more senior colleagues.
+- I don’t spend time questioning the usefulness or purpose of my assigned projects.
+- I don’t learn anything unrelated to the project before delivering it, even if it’s in my domain and could help in the future.

+## Extreme Long-Term Investor Attitude
+- When I’m assigned a project, I research its background, history, and similar completed projects.
+- I consider different approaches and ask senior colleagues why they recommended a particular method before starting.
+- Whenever I’m stuck, I spend as long as necessary to unblock myself by myself.
+- Before using any dependency (e.g., a third-party library or another team’s API), I make sure I dig deep into it to fully understand its design and implementation.

+### Some General Advice
+- The “Extreme Getting Things Done” attitude yields more short-term wins, while the “Extreme Long-Term Investor” attitude yields more long-term gains.
+You need both.
+- If you lean too much towards "Extreme Getting Things Done" attitude, you risk investing in long-term growth opportunities and you will be mostly steered by your assigned projects.
+- If you lean too much toward “Extreme Long-Term Investor” attitude you risk missing deadlines and damaging your performance reputation.
+- The more junior you are, the closer you should stay to the “Extreme Getting Things Done” end of the spectrum but you still shouldn't be at the end of it.
+- The more senior you are, the more you'd have to lean toward the ““Extreme Long-Term Investor” end.
+- At any level, strive for the right balance between short-term delivery and long-term learning.

+---

+Below are examples of how a junior engineer might balance these attitudes:

+### Example 2: Using a Team’s API
+- **Extreme “Getting Things Done”:** I scan the API, find that E3 works, and stop there.
+- **Extreme “Long-Term Investor”:** I compare similar APIs, study all team T’s endpoints (including E5), analyze performance trade-offs, and review others’ choices.
+- **Balanced Approach:** I review all relevant endpoints—E4 and E6 look best.
+Their docs are complex, so I ask a senior colleague.
+My tech lead confirms E6 is ideal for reason R. I learned something new and will use E6.

+### Example 3: Fixing a Bug in Function F
+- **Extreme “Getting Things Done”:** I fix the bug, update the tests, and mark it done.
+- **Extreme “Long-Term Investor”:** I investigate why the bug matters to users, reproduce it, audit related code for best-practice violations, rewrite multiple functions, add tests, and then finish.
+- **Balanced Approach:** I understand where F fits in its class, notice an unfamiliar standard-library function and read its docs, debug and fix the bug, write a test, and mark the task done.

+### Example 4: Debugging a Feature
+- **Extreme “Getting Things Done”:** I skim the code, make quick edits until the bug vanishes, and then close the task.
+- **Extreme “Long-Term Investor”:** I research the best debugger for this codebase, learn a new IDE, study the class structure in depth, then debug.
+- **Balanced Approach:** I identify available debugging methods—code inspection and logging—skip the time investment in a new debugger for now, and remind myself to explore it later.

+---

+It’s not an exact science, and these examples reflect just one perspective.
+Your “balanced” approach may vary depending on your experience, deadlines, and project context.
+The key is to remain aware of both attitudes and avoid leaning exclusively on one at the expense of the other.